CouncilofLorien/counciloflorien.github.io/docs/original/rulings/crf-15.md

 ### -= VVV =-

 #### Veils Flung Away
- - Card Erratum: Each body check is modified by -1, not +1.
+ - _Card Erratum_: Each body check is modified by -1, not +1.

 #### Vilya
- - Card Erratum: Vilya should now read: "Playable on Elrond only. +4 prowess, +2 body, +6 direct influence until the end of the turn.
+ - _Card Erratum_: _Vilya_ should now read: "_**Playable on Elrond only.**_ +4 prowess, +2 body, +6 direct influence until the end of the turn.
 If Elrond is at Rivendell and your play deck has at least 5 cards in it, you may take 3 resource cards of your choice from your discard pile and shuffle them into your play deck.
 Elrond makes a corruption check modified by -3.
 Cannot be duplicated on a given turn."

 #### Voices of Malice
  - May be played during the site phase by a character in another company, as if he were in the company resolving their site phase.